 This is what should have been the title of Ishtar (1987).
 The official title alienated audiences from checking the movie out; not only was the title foreign but it implied that the movie would be an epic adventure.
 Like Hudson Hawk (1990), people expecting an action movie were disappointed by what was perceived as a lopsided emphasis on comedy.
 This is where you have to give credit to Jackie Chan when he directed the more popular Operation Condor (1991).
 While his movie looks like Lawrence of Arabia by comparison, it doesn’t help that Ishtar looks like a poor man’s Spies Like Us.
 Part of the problem is that Warren Beatty always needed a strong female lead to play off against, but decided that Dustin Hoffman should be his sidekick.
-Warren’s only other male buddy movie, The Fortune (1975), had Jack Nicholson but still managed to be both a critical misfire and fiscal flop.
+Warren’s only other male buddy movie, The Fortune (1975), had Jack Nicholson but still managed to be both a critical flop and fiscal misfire.
 Ishtar was supposed to be like one of those old-fashioned road movies, but Beatty wasn’t Bob Hope, and Hoffman wasn’t Bing Crosby.

 The film’s few fans would be quick to point out that the other part of the problem is the averse publicity leading up to the release.
 It’s simply incorrect to say that embarrassing advance publicity results in box-office failure all of the time or even most of the time.
 Apocalypse Now, Dances with Wolves and Beatty’s own Reds all suffered from advance reports at least as devastating as those that preceded the release of Ishtar.
 Those films wound up as fiscal, critical and award-winning triumphs because the finished products justified the expense and perfectionism.
 If audiences like a film, they quickly forget the advance buzz.
 Hoffman’s Tootsie and Rain Man (it just so happens that Ishtar was released in between) overcame bad press because they were classics which had their own identity.
 He had a reputation as the angst-ridden method actor who eats up time and budget trying to determine his character’s motivation, so much so that his character in Tootsie is almost like him.